Parents speaking about daughter’s sudden death at Oklahoma County Jail

 "They said that she was being treated for addiction and had been treated 30 minutes prior to finding her,” Bill Spray said.

-Sindi Spray’s parents said at first, they were in the dark about how she died.
-When they got the results of the autopsy, they learned she suffered from an infection due to a cyst that ruptured.
+Even though it was extremely painful, the Sprays and their family chose to dig their daughter’s grave, wanting to see her to the very end.

-Cases like this one are sparking some brainstorming for Oklahoma County Commissioner Brian Maughn.
+Cases like Sprays' sparking some brainstorming for Oklahoma County Commissioner Brian Maughn.

 "I don't think the answers would be to just turn them loose in society,” Maughn said.